Skip to main content

 Primary sources are the law itself.
 They are created by Federal and State branches of government.

-Statutory Law: Statutes, codes, constitutions, rules of court.
+Statutory Law (Legislative Branch): Statutes, codes, constitutions, rules of court.
 Generally, laws passed by congress.

-Case Law: Decisions of courts and administratvie bodies (i.e. Federal Court of Appeals, Ohio Supreme Ct.)
+Case Law (Judicial Branch): Decisions of courts and administrative bodies (i.e. Federal Court of Appeals, Ohio Supreme Ct.)

-Administrative Law: Rules and regulations promulgated by government agencies (i.e. EPA, OSHA, Ohio Department of Education)
+Administrative Law/Regulations & White House (Executive Branch): Rules and regulations promulgated by government agencies (i.e. EPA, OSHA, Ohio Department of Education); Executive Orders of the President.

 Secondary Legal Resources consist of a variety of sources written by legal scholars and experts.
 Though not the law itself, secondary sources provide discussion and commentary on the law.
 Secondary resources are often a great place to begin legal research and can be very useful in helping non-legal scholars understand the law on a particular topic or in a particular area.